 Symptoms usually begin gradually, without experiencing a specific injury.
-Through the day, symptoms frequently occur when holding something, such as a phone, or when reading or driving.
-Moving or shaking hands often helps decrease symptoms.
-Symptoms initially appear and disappear, but after a while they will often become constant.
+Throughout the day, symptoms often occur when holding something, such as a phone, or when reading or driving.
+They initially appear and disappear, but after a while, they will often become constant.
 A sense of clumsiness or weakness tends to make delicate motions, like buttoning your shirt, difficult.
-These feelings may lead you to drop things.
+Consequently, these feelings may lead you to drop things.

 For many individuals, carpal tunnel syndrome will progressively worsen without some sort of treatment.
-It could, however, be modified or stopped during the early stages.
-For instance, if symptoms are clearly associated with an action or occupation, the problem may well not progress should the occupation or activity stop or modify.
+If symptoms are associated with an action or an occupation, the problem may not progress should the occupation or activity stop or change.
 If diagnosed and treated early, carpal tunnel syndrome is often relieved without surgery.
-In instances where the diagnosis is uncertain or even the condition is mild to moderate, your chiropractor will invariably try simple treatment measures first.
+In instances where the diagnosis is uncertain or the condition is mild to moderate, your chiropractor will invariably try simple treatment measures first.

 • Bracing or splinting.
 A brace or splint worn during the night keeps the wrist in a very neutral position.
-This prevents the nightly irritation on the median nerve that happens when wrists are curled whilst sleeping.
+The brace prevents the irritation on the median nerve when wrists are curled whilst sleeping.
 Splints may also be worn during activities that aggravate symptoms.

 • Activity changes.
 Changing patterns of hand use in order to avoid positions and activities that aggravate the symptoms can be helpful.
-If work requirements cause symptoms, changing or modifying jobs may slow or stop progress of the condition.
+Likewise, if work requirements cause symptoms, changing or modifying jobs may slow or stop the progress of the condition.

 • Steroid injections.
 A corticosteroid injection will usually provide relief, but symptoms may reappear.